dengking/compiler-principle/docs/Books/龙书/5-Syntax-Directed-Translation/5.1-Syntax-Directed-Definitions/index.md

 2、An *inherited attribute* for a **nonterminal** `B` at a parse-tree node `N` is defined by a **semantic rule** associated with the production at the parent of `N` .
 Note that the production must have `B` as a symbol in its body.
 An **inherited attribute** at node `N` is defined only in terms of attribute values at `N` 's parent, `N` itself, and `N` 's siblings.

+> NOTE:
+>
-> NOTE: The above classification method is based on how to calculate the attribute value.
+> 一、The above classification method is based on how to calculate the attribute value.
 It is obvious that the direction of computation of **synthesized attribute** is contrast to **inherited attribute**'s.
 More precisely, **synthesized attribute** is suitable to **bottom-up parsing** while **inherited attribute** is suitable to **top-down parsing**.
 Example 5.2 show how **synthesized attribute** is calculated while example 5.3 show how **inherited attribute** is calculated.
 The computation of attribute will be discussed in later chapter.
+>

-> NOTE: A SDD can has inherited attribute and inherited attribute at the same time, which is introduced in chapter 5.1.2.
+> 二、A SDD can has inherited attribute and inherited attribute at the same time, which is introduced in chapter 5.1.2.

 While we do not allow an **inherited attribute** at node `N` to be defined in terms of attribute values at the children of node `N` , we do allow a synthesized attribute at node `N` to be defined in terms of **inherited attribute** values at node `N` itself.